 12 Things You Need To Do When Your ZJ Stalls

-This information is derived from my personal experience of owning an I6 ZJ for 15 years, solving my own problems with the aid of a factory service manual, helping people with their problems, some knowledge of all things electronic, and reading intently trying to figure out how to keep my vehicle on the road without breaking the bank.
+This information is derived from my personal experience of owning an I6 ZJ since it was new, solving my own problems with the aid of a factory service manual, helping people with their problems, some knowledge of all things electronic, and reading intently trying to figure out how to keep my vehicle on the road without breaking the bank.
 Please take it for what it is... free information.

 NO STARTS: This was intended to be a stalling thread, but some of it fits no start conditions as well.
 If you have no start, check out Ratmonkey's (RIP) approach to no start conditions.
 Check to see if the CEL comes on for three seconds when the switch is is placed in the ON position.
 If you know that the CEL was functioning prior to the problem you are having, but it is not coming on now, the PCM is dead.
 Check for a blown fuse in the PDC. (if you don't know what these are, keep reading) If a fuse is blown, get under your vehicle and do #9.
 A dead PCM can also be caused by a shorted crank sensor or O2 sensor.
 Sometimes, if you are lucky you can disconnect the wiring to one of these sensors and the CEL will start its 3 second check again.
 Of course it will not start without the crank sensor, but will run without O2 sensor.
 If it runs for a few seconds then shuts off, the security system is suspect.

 The charging system is a major cause of no starts and you should follow the link in #4 to get some good advice on checking your system.

-If you are proficient at using a meter and have no start, check out this step by method to determine where the problem may lie.
+If you are proficient at using a meter and have no start, check out this step by step method to determine where the problem may lie.
 Note: The test is for the 93-95.
 On the 96-98 system, substitute 5V everywhere it calls for 8V.
 See schematics here for the 93-95.
 Wire colors may vary.

 This may seem sort of silly, but if you *think* you have 1/4 tank of fuel, run down to gas station with your mower can and pick up a couple of gallons and put in in your ZJ.
 They have a tendency to show 1/4 tank when it's really empty.
 There was a recall on 97s but that doesn't preclude other models from similar behavior.